aaronpowell/aaronpowell.github.io/src/documents/posts/2012-10-04-ie10-user-agent-switching.html.md

 How did I miss that IE10 in Windows 8 RTM has built in User Agents for _IE10 for Windows Phone 8_ and _IE for Xbox_?

+That'll teach me to only ever use the _Browser Mode_ options...

   [1]: http://www.aaron-powell.com/get/ie-ua.png